HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Keeping the redemption of the physical body in mind, we suspect that Revelation 19:8 refers to the putting on of increased eternal life by the saints, and that the putting on of righteousness is Peter’s “salvation ready to be revealed in the last time” and Paul’s “prize of the high calling of God in Christ.”

-And to her was granted that she should be arrayed in fine linen, clean and white: for the fine linen is the righteousness [righteous deeds] of saints.
+And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.
 (Revelation 19:8)

 In fact, the saints will be clothed with their own godly response to their afflictions (II Corinthians 4:17:5:4) If they have sown to eternal life they will put on increased incorruptible life at that time.
 This is the “crown of life.”

-And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.
+Now I saw heaven opened, and behold, a white horse.
+And He who sat on him was called Faithful and True, and in righteousness He judges and makes war.
 (Revelation 19:11)

-“Judge and make war”!
+“Judges and makes war”!
 This is the true nature of God’s actions through the warrior Son.
 How could it be otherwise when the presence and work of unclean spirits abound in the earth?

 Here is the return of God’s King, Christ, and the time when Jesus takes to Himself the rulership of the earth.
 Here is the Lord Jesus receiving the reward of His tremendous patience—the nations for His inheritance and the farthest reaches of the earth for His possession.